 The first thing you will notice are the numbers that matter the most with regards to the overall activities on the jobs that have taken place during this month.

-As a next step, you can dive in deeper on different levels of gaining insights such as Activity, Appointments and Lifecycle for the jobs.
+As the next step, you can dive in deeper on different levels of gaining insights through the Activity, Appointments and Lifecycle factors of the jobs.

 Working with Reports

 Get the most out of reports that are collected and presented on the reporting dashboard in perspectives of The Activity or Lifecycle, and in case of Jobs, Appointments (as shown in the picture above).